LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 }
 ```

-Additionally this helper will also compute the `Content-Type` header from the file name.
-And it will also add the `Content-Disposition` header to specify how the Web browser should handle this response.
-The default is to ask the Web browser to download this file by using `Content-Disposition: attachment; filename=fileToServe.pdf`.
+This helper will also compute the `Content-Type` header from the file name, and add the `Content-Disposition` header to specify how the web browser should handle this response.
+The default is to ask the web browser to download this file by adding the header `Content-Disposition: attachment; filename=fileToServe.pdf` to the HTTP response.

 You also provide your own file name: